ADA-research/Sparkle/README.md

 Asside from several package dependencies, Sparkle's package / CLI relies on a few user supplied executables:
 - `LaTex` compiler ([pdflatex](https://gist.github.com/rain1024/98dd5e2c6c8c28f9ea9d)) for report generation
 - `Java`, tested with version 1.8.0_402, in order to use SMAC2
+- `R`, tested with version 4.3.1 in order to use IRACE

 Other dependencies are handled by the Conda environment, but if that is not an option for you please ensure you have the following: